lsbardel/flow/src/jfsite/README.rst

 Requirements
 =======================
- On top of the requirements of jflow you need
+ On top of jflow you need

  * django-piston
  * docutils